Newborn Weight Tool marks fifth anniversary of helping providers track infant growth

 All infants lose weight after birth.
 Prior to NeWT, providers judged an infant’s weight loss anecdotally.
 If a baby lost more than 10% of its birth weight, providers would intervene.
 “But that didn’t account for factors such as delivery and feeding method,” Paul said.

 Now, providers using NeWT input how the baby was delivered, time since delivery, the baby’s birth weight and how it is fed and get a graph showing the baby’s progress.
-“That helps us to be proactive,” said Dr. Nicole Hackman, a pediatrician at Penn State Children’s Hospital.
+“That helps us to be proactive,” said Dr. Nicole Hackman, a pediatrician at Penn State Health Children’s Hospital.
 “We can let moms know whether their babies are feeding well and help them find answers if they aren’t.”

 While Hackman has used NeWT since its inception, others, such as family medicine physician Dr. Michael Paronish of St. Elizabeth Boardman Hospital in Youngstown, Ohio, are recent adopters.
 “Last year, I was seeking an evidence-based solution to help an infant I felt was losing too much weight,” Paronish said.
 “NeWT worked so well, we now use it hospital-wide.”